 If you are a brisk walker, I dare say you will run out of places to see in the town of Darjeeling within two hours.
-But the town is not about hurry.
+But the town is not about to hurry.
 Wherever you look, you will see the personification of relaxation.
+Nature has blessed this place wholeheartedly.
 Darjeeling is a place best savored slowly.
 Make your way to the mall.
 The town is quite busy during the day, so the best time for shopping is during the late afternoon.
 Visit the quaint little shops to satisfy your shopping craze, and while at it, do visit Keventer’s Café.
 They make one of the best sandwiches around and the view from the Café is an added bonus.

 Staying and time to visit

 The best time to visit: Although Darjeeling is beautiful throughout the year, it would be advisable not to visit during the monsoon.
 As for a stay, look around the mall area.
 There are very decent lodgings available for cheap.
 There are also the usual luxury hotel chains like Mayfair, Windamere, and Elgin among others if you prefer to pay the extra amount.